walethewave/SQL-Driven-Sales-Performance-Analysis/README.md

 ### Generic Questions
 1. What is the total revenue generated from each product line in a specific city for a given date range?
 This question requires you to aggregate data by product line and city while filtering transactions within a specific date range.
 You'll need to calculate the total revenue for each product line.
 2. How does customer satisfaction (rating) vary by gender for different branches?
 This question involves grouping data by branch and gender, then calculating the average customer satisfaction rating for each group.
 It allows you to analyze the relationship between gender and customer satisfaction across different branches.
-3. What is the average gross margin percentage for transactions made by regular customers compared to new customers?
+3. What is the average gross margin percentage for transactions made by member customers compared to normal customers?
 This question requires you to group data by customer type and calculate the average gross margin percentage for each group.
 It allows you to understand if there's a difference in profitability between regular and new customers.

 ### Product Questions
 Business questions based on "Product Line" attribute that can be answered using SQL with the provided dataset: